 1. Use the UCAS search tool to ‘show courses with vacancies’.
 Make sure you check the grade requirements for any course that you’re interested in.

 2. When you find a new course you want to do, contact the university directly and ask them if they will consider your application.
-It might also be a good idea to ask if you should send them a new Personal Statement, if your current Personal Statement is geared towards a different subject.
+It might also be a good idea to ask if you should send them a new personal statement, if your current personal statement is geared towards a different subject.

 3. If the university says they will consider you, apply for the course by signing in to UCAS Track and adding your additional choice.